 Orientation - Allows you to set the orientation of the map display.
-You can choose North Up or Track Up.
+You can choose North Up or Track Up (middle left picture).
 The advantage of North Up is that it looks like paper maps.
 The advantage of Track Up is that the picture on the screen represents what you see out the windshield of your vehicle, placing streets and points near the top of the screen that are in front of your vehicle.

 Auto Zoom - When the Auto Zoom is On and the StreetPilot is navigating on a Direct Goto or Route, the StreetPilot will automatically adjust the map zoom so that the next waypoint is on the map screen.
-Auto Zoom is set to Off at the factory.
+Auto Zoom is set for Off at the factory.

 Track Log - The StreetPilot records your location and stores it in internal memory.
-When Track Log is On, the recorded points are displayed on the Map Page.
-The StreetPilot stores the most recently recorded points.
-To empty the memory select Clear on this field and the Track Log will be turned On if it was Off before.
+When the Track Log is On, the recorded points are displayed on the Map Page.
+The unit stores the most recently recorded points.
+To empty the memory, select Clear and the Track Log will be turned On if it was previously turned Off.

-Lat/Lon - When On, the Map Page includes and extra window that displays your current location in terms of elevation above sea level, latitude and longitude (top right picture).
-The StreetPilot shows latitude and longitude in degrees, minutes and thousandths of minutes using the WGS-84 map datum.
+Lat/Lon - When On, the Map Page includes a display of your current location in terms of elevation above sea level and latitude/longitude (picture at right).
+The unit displays latitude and longitude in degrees, minutes, and thousands of minutes using the WGS-84 map datum.